Innmind/ProcessManager/README.md

 ### `Pool`

-`Pool` implements the same interface as `Parallel`, but you need to specify the maximum number of sub processes you want to allow, ie `new Pool(2)` will allow at most 2 sub processes in parallel.
+`Pool` implements the same interface as `Parallel`, but you need to specify the maximum number of sub processes you want to allow, ie `new Pool(2, $runner)` will allow at most 2 sub processes in parallel.

 **Important**: when you `invoke` your pool only the first `n` scheduled functions will be called, you absolutely need to call the `wait` method so the remaining functions are called.